impleri/player-skills/readme.md

 Each of the methods take an optional condition builder callback.
 Here, you can provide more boundaries.

-- `min`: If the player's skill is below the minimum, it will jump to the minimum value.
+- `min(value: T)` - If the player's skill is below the minimum, it will jump to the minimum value.
 If it's at or above, it will increment appropriately
-- `max`: If the player's skill is at or above the maximum value, nothing will change.
+- `max(value: T)` - If the player's skill is at or above the maximum value, nothing will change.
 Otherwise, increment the skill appropriately
-- `if`: Add an expression which evaluates to a boolean value.
+- `if(condition: boolean)` - Add an expression which evaluates to a boolean value.
 Will only increment the value if this is true
-- `unless`: Add an expression which evaluates to a boolean value.
+- `unless(condition: boolean)` - Add an expression which evaluates to a boolean value.
 Will only increment the value if this is false
+- `chance(percentage: number)` - Make the skill gain based on random chance using the provided.
+Values are between 0 and 100.
+Anything over 100 is guaranteed success.
+Default is 100

 ##### Examples